Lukewh/fantasy-name/README.md

 ![gif of generator](.github/fantasy-names.gif)

-__This plugin calls https://fantasyname.lukewh.com/ to generate the names.__
+_This plugin calls https://fantasyname.lukewh.com/ to generate the names.
+See https://fantasyname.lukewh.com/help for usage._